 It has also catalysed digital transformation in supply chain, forcing managers to use forecasting tools to better predict demand.
 And what does that mean?
 You guessed it – more jobs.

-Undoubtedly, the shift in our working and living patterns has had a huge effect on the labour market throughout the pandemic.
+Undoubtedly, the shift in our working and living patterns has greatly affected the labour market throughout the pandemic.
 With lockdowns and remote working, millions of consumers turned to buying online, with e-commerce valued at $26.7 trillion (£20.1 trillion) globally in May 2021.

 It has also catalysed digital transformation in supply chain, forcing managers to use forecasting tools to better predict demand.
 And what does that mean?
 You guessed it – more jobs.